aditya24raj/FilePicker/README.md

 """
                 path:
-                    -the directory path where you want to pick files -if not supplied or if supplied path is bad(does not exists, inaccessible) defaultPath is used -defaultPath is set to current working directory, can be changed in FilePicker.py
+                    -the directory path where you want to pick files -if not supplied or if supplied path is bad(does not exists, inaccessible), defaultPath is used -defaultPath is set to current working directory, can be changed in FilePicker.py

                 permission:
-                    -is permission for others(not owner and not groups) -can be a valid combination of rwx, only files/folders with given permission is shown -if not specified or if specified permission is bad(invalid permission, nothing matches given permission), default permission is used
+                    -is permission for others(not owner and not groups) -can be a valid combination of rwx, only files/folders with given permission are shown -if not specified or if specified permission is bad(invalid permission, nothing matches given permission), default permission is used
                     -defaultPermission is set to "r", can be changed in FilePicker.py